Feature

 The One Body of Christ

-God has brought together the resources and support to help two new church plants take root in south Wisconsin.
+God has brought together the resources and support to help a new church plant take root in south Wisconsin.

 “In Acts Chapter 2[:42], after Pentecost, [there’s] this phrase, ‘They devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers.’ … That is exactly what we’re doing [at this church plant], and that is exactly what the church has always done,” said the Rev. Joshua Benish, pastor of Peace Valley Lutheran Church, Monticello, Wis.

-Two new church plants have recently formed in the LCMS South Wisconsin District (SWD): Peace Valley, which has been holding Sunday services for just over a year now, and another plant in Viroqua, Wis., which is still getting off the ground.
+A new church plant recently formed in the LCMS South Wisconsin District (SWD): Peace Valley, which has been holding Sunday services for just over a year now.

 As in the days of the Early Church, the Body of Christ today is still gathering in Jesus’ name around the Word and Sacraments.